f217407642/studious-giggle/README.md

 # studious-giggle
 Included in this repository is the R code I used to clean up and pre-process:
-1. a microarray data file
-2. a patient sample annotation file for a group project I worked on recently.
+i. a microarray data file and a ii. patient sample annotation file

 The complete code is broken down into 3 parts.
 Each part includes an aim descripion.